Meeting Time: October 13, 2020 at 2:30pm MST

 • Default_avatar

-Anesia Groves over 3 years ago
+Anesia Groves about 4 years ago

 While the anti-Black white supremacist phoenix police continue to harass, hunt down, attack, and cage protestors, you all are sitting around talking about having cops on the OAT?
 This is ridiculous, unacceptable, and insulting to community leaders.
 The only reason you had community support for OAT was because you promised independent investigations and a community-driven drafting process, which was apparently an outright lie.
 Delay the vote until you get it right.
 Honor the community's demands!